Fire and rescue services

 To protect yourself from crime:

-Terrorists are likely to try to carry out attacks in Kosovo and may carry out an attack with little or no warning.
+Terrorists are likely to try out attacks and may attack with little or no warning.

 More information: